Snandhugithub/SingleWebsiteForMultiplePurpose/README.md

     JavaScript

 # Installation
-Installation

 Provide steps for someone who wants to clone and run your website locally.

 For instance:

-Clone the repository: git clone https://github.com/your-username/your-repo.git
+Clone the repository.

-Navigate to the project directory: cd your-repo
+Navigate to the project directory.

-Open index.html in your web browser.
+Open Website.html in your web browser.

 # Reference
 This website is create with help for taking reference with W3SCHOOLS